mkock/dmr-parser/README.md

 # dmr-parser

-XML parser for DMR (Dansk Motor Register) for OmniCar
+XML parser for DMR (Dansk Motor Register) for OmniCar.